KrishnaKothandaraman/CS3700_Projects/README.md

 #### Project 2
-- Build a Bridge that is capable of executing the spanning tree algorithm and building a forwarding table to be able to forward messages from hosts.
+- Build a Bridge that is capable of executing the spanning tree algorithm and building a forwarding table to be able to forward frames between its various ports.
-- Robust implementation that can handle changes to the network like failure of bridges and creation of bridges.
+- Robust implementation that can handle changes to the network like failure of bridges and creation of bridges by automatically reconfiguring the spanning tree.
 - Scalable with the addition of extra LANs and Bridges.